-Before going ahead with a knee replacement, there are certain questions you need to ask.
+Before going ahead with coronary artery bypass graft surgery, there are certain questions you need to ask.
 If in doubt, consider getting a second opinion.

 Questions for your surgeon